-To the best of our knowledge no instruments have been designed to assess the approach taken by students when studying in terms of their VARK modalities.
-However, a number of study strategies questionnaires have been proposed which attempt to capture students’ study approaches in different study contexts such as note taking and revising [20], [26].
-The study strategies questionnaire designed and validated by Nonis and Hudson [20] was used as basis for developing a questionnaire to elicit the information-processing approach students adopt (visual, auditory, read/write or kinaesthetic) within three different study contexts, namely, when taking notes in class, doing homework or revising (see Table 1).
-Each question was allocated into the visual, auditory, read/write or kinaesthetic categories and students were asked to identify all study behaviours they adopt in any particular situation.
+To the best of our knowledge, no instrument has been designed to assess the approach taken by students when studying in terms of their VARK modalities.
+However, a number of study-strategy questionnaires have been proposed with the aim of capturing students’ study approaches in different study contexts, such as note taking and revising [20], [26].
+The study-strategy questionnaire designed and validated by Nonis and Hudson [20] was used as the basis for developing a questionnaire aimed at eliciting the information-processing approach students adopt (visual, auditory, read/write or kinaesthetic) within three different study contexts, namely, when taking notes in class, doing homework or revising (see Table 1).
+Each question was allocated to the visual, auditory, read/write or kinaesthetic categories and students were then asked to identify all the study behaviours they may adopt in any specific situation.

 Table 2.
 Learning preference sample distribution.